The 40 Best Audiobooks for Kids and FamiliesAugust 3, 2016 • By Tara Ziegmont

 - The Story of the World (volume 1, volume 2, volume 3, and volume 4) – These were our very first audiobooks, and we still love them.
 We have listened to the entire set straight through two and a half times.
 Together, they make a homeschool history curriculum, but the history part is actually a series of many (many, many, many) stories about historical people and places, told from the very beginning of pre-historic nomads to almost today.
 These are narrated by the uber-talented Jim Weiss.

-- Anything by Jim Weiss – After listening to Jim Weiss during the Story of the World and then running into him at a homeschool convention, we tried a few of his CDs (primarily the ones at the younger end – Just So Stories, Uncle Wiggly, Animal Tales, Tell Me a Story, and Good Luck Duck).
+- Anything else by Jim Weiss – After listening to Jim Weiss during the Story of the World and then running into him at a homeschool convention, we tried a few of his CDs (primarily the ones at the younger end – Just So Stories, Uncle Wiggly, Animal Tales, Tell Me a Story, and Good Luck Duck).
 We fell in love.
 His voice is wonderful to listen to, and his range of character voices is nothing short of amazing.
 You can’t go wrong with his readings, and this website has them broken down by age.

 - Mr. Popper’s Penguins – Everyone knows that the book is always better than the move.
 This is about a man (surprise, his name is Mr. Popper) who inherits a penguin.
 And then a bunch more.
 Hilarious.